'Mindhunter' Actor Jonathan Groff On His Most Life-Altering Roles

 GROFF: Yeah (laughter), exactly, exactly.

-GROFF: Yeah, yeah, I did.
+GROFF: Yeah.
+Yeah, I did.
 I did the daidle-diddle-daidle-dum (ph).
-Yeah, the whole - yeah, I did "If I Were A Rich Man" - it's so weird - as a 14-year-old, and that was my, like, go-to.
+Yeah, the whole - yeah, I did "If I Were A Rich Man" - it's so weird.
+As a 14-year-old, that was my, like, go-to.

 GROSS: That's so funny.
 Like you're - as a 14-year-old, you're playing this older man on a - this older Jewish man on a shtetl.